Edward Norton, Dax Shepard Want to be 'Tiger King' Subject Joe Exotic

-As Netflix’s true crime docu-series “Tiger King” continues to blow quarantined mines across the country, talk of giving its subjects the live-action biopic treatment.
-Including Edward Norton and Dax Shepard, who both want to play the larger-than-life huckster at the center of it all, Joe Exotic.
+As Netflix’s true-crime docuseries “Tiger King” continues to fascinate the quarantined masses nationwide, Edward Norton and Dax Shepard say they both want to play the larger-than-life huckster at the center of it all, Joe Exotic, in a biopic.

 Luckily, Norton came up with a compromise we suspect people might like.

-It started Wednesday, when Shepard tweeted “If I don’t get cast as Joe Exotic in the eventual biopic, Hollywood is broken.”
-And to be fair, when we squit we can definitely see it.
+It started Wednesday, when Shepard tweeted, “If I don’t get cast as Joe Exotic in the eventual biopic, Hollywood is broken.”
+And to be fair, when we squint we can definitely see the resemblance.

 Skip ahead to Thursday however, when Norton replied to Shepard.
 “Um, step aside, pal.
 You’re way too young and buff and you know it,” the three-time Oscar nominee said.